jillkav/React-Frontend-Assignment-/README.md

        npm start

---Access the Application: Open your browser and go to http://localhost:3000.
+--Access the Application: Open your browser and go to http://localhost:5000.

-## Folder Structure:

-React-frontend(Assignment)/
-├── public/            # Public assets like index.html
-├── src/               # Source code
-│   ├── components/    # Reusable components
-│   ├── pages/         # Application pages
-│   ├── styles/        # CSS and styling files
-│   ├── utils/         # Utility functions
-│   ├── App.js         # Main application file
-│   └── index.js       # Entry point
-├── package.json       # Project metadata and dependencies
-└── README.md          # Project documentation

-##